ggonnella/textformats/README.md

 Besides in Nim code itself, the resulting library can be easily employed in C/C++ and in Python.

+## Running the test suite

+To run the unit test suite of the library in your system, use the ``nimble test`` command.

 ## Known limitations

 Unsigned integers cannot be larger than the largest signed integer [^1]